0x1d/balena-iot-gateway/README.md

 # Composite docker application with Node-RED, MQTT broker, Telegraf, InfluxDb, Grafana, Nginx) deployed on Raspberry Pi through [Balena](https://www.balena.io).

 IoT gateway based on [balena-node-red-mqtt-nginx-TIG-stack](https://github.com/janvda/balena-node-red-mqtt-nginx-TIG-stack).
-To reduce resource demands, the additional Node-RED and MQTT broker instances have been removed.
+To reduce resource demands, the additional Node-RED and MQTT broker test instances have been removed.

 ## Features
 This project is a proof of concept to demonstrate the following features: